tact-lang/pitaya/docs/SPECIFICATION.md

 ## 1.5 Conventions and RFC Keywords

 The key words MUST, MUST NOT, REQUIRED, SHALL, and SHALL NOT in this document are to be interpreted as described in RFC 2119 and RFC 8174 when, and only when, they appear in all capitals.
-This specification restricts normative language to those keywords.
-Non‑normative behavior is labeled explicitly as optional or configurable.
+Optional or configurable behavior is labeled explicitly.

+## 1.6 UX Guardrails & Principles

+- Smart defaults, fewer knobs: expose only options a typical developer will change; expert tuning stays in config files, not CLI flags.
+- Two primary modes: Interactive TTY launches the TUI by default; non‑TTY/CI prints concise, colorless human logs; JSON is opt‑in via `--json`.
+- Consistency: identifiers, ordering, and messages are consistent across TUI, streaming output, and logs.
+Public events (`task.*`, `strategy.*`) remain the single source of truth.

 # 2. System Architecture